About Meghan and The Unspeakable

 Who Am I?
 What Is This?

 If you’ve gotten this far, chances are you know me at least a little.
 (Scroll to the bottom of this page for a brief biography.)
 I’m a writer, a podcaster, teacher and, most recently, founder of a new enterprise called The Unspeakeasy.
-This Substack will bring all of these efforts under (mostly) one umbrella and offer a regular (but not necessarily weekly) newsletter that will keep you up to date on everything I’m doing.
+This Substack will bring all of these efforts under (mostly) one umbrella and allow you to keep you with what I’m doing.

 Here’s a rundown on what I’m doing.

-The Unspeakable Podcast is the interview show I launched two years ago.
+The Unspeakable Podcast is the interview show I launched in the summer of 2020 — otherwise known as the Summer of Podcasts.
 (Scroll to the bottom of this page to see some listener ratings and reviews.).
 It features free-ranging, candid, Nuanced AF™ conversations with all kinds of fascinating people.
 The podcast will still be free and available on your regular podcast apps like aways, but this Substack page is now the way to support it and become part of the community.

-A Special Place In Hell, my new podcast with Sarah Haider, looks at culture and society through the lens of our twenty year age difference.
+A Special Place In Hell, my podcast with Sarah Haider, launched in June of 2022, looks at culture and society through the lens of our twenty year age difference.
 It’s also been likened to an “after party for The Unspeakable” but it’s very much it’s own thing.
-A Special Place In Hell has its own Substack page, which is wholly separate from this one.
+A Special Place In Hell has its own Substack page, which is wholly separate from this one, as well as a YouTube channel.

 Writing courses: I periodically teach private writing workshops in personal essay, memoir, and opinion writing, mostly on Zoom (they used to be in my apartment in NYC; those were the days)!
 I’ll keep you posted about those courses here so you’ll never miss an announcement.